 with the initial data $\fm_0(x,v)=\mbox{Law}(\OX_0,\OV_0)$.
 On the other hand, taking $N\to \infty$ in \eqref{CBO} leads to the mean-field CBO dynamic of the form

 with $\rho_t=\mbox{Law}(\OX_t)$ satisfying the corresponding CBO equation

-In this paper, we prove that in the zero-inertia limit, as $m\to 0^+$, the processes $\{\OX^m\}$ satisfying SDEs \eqref{MVeq} converge weakly to the solution $\OX$ to SDE \eqref{MVCBO} in the continuous path space $\mc{C}([0,T];\RR^d)$.
-A convergence rate is obtained and the generalizations to cases with memory effects are also addressed.
+In this paper, we prove that in the zero-inertia limit, as $m\to 0^+$, the processes $\{\OX^m\}$ satisfying SDEs \eqref{MVeq} converge to the solution $\OX$ to the SDE \eqref{MVCBO} in the continuous path space $\mc{C}([0,T];\RR^d)$.
+A convergence rate is obtained and the generalization to the case with memory effects is also addressed.
 This is related to the study of the overdamped limit \cite{kramers1940brownian,choi2020quantified,duong2017variational}, or large friction limit \cite{carrillo2020quantitative,jabin2000macroscopic,fetecau2015first} for Vlasov type equations.
-However, the nolinear term $X_t^\alpha(\rho^m)$ here makes our model very different from theirs, which is nonstandard in the literature.
-Moreover all of those results mentioned earlier are obtained through the investigation of PDEs like \eqref{PSO eq} and \eqref{CBOeq}, while in the present paper we adopt a probabilistic approach by investigating the weak convergence of the non-Markovian stochastic processes $\{\OX^m\}$ satisfying SDE \eqref{MVeq} to the solution $\{\OX\}$ to SDE \eqref{MVCBO}) in the continuous path space.
+However, the nonlinear term $X_t^\alpha(\rho^m)$ here makes our model very different from theirs, which is nonstandard in the literature.
+Moreover, all of those results mentioned earlier are obtained through the investigation of PDEs like \eqref{PSO eq} and \eqref{CBOeq}, while in the present paper we adopt a probabilistic approach by investigating the convergence of the non-Markovian stochastic processes $\{\OX^m\}$ satisfying the SDE \eqref{MVeq} to the solution $\{\OX\}$ to SDE \eqref{MVCBO}) in the continuous path space.

-The rest of the paper is organized as follows: In Section 2 we verify the tightness of the PSO model \eqref{MVeq} through Aldous criteria, which allows us to obtain the zero-inertia limit from the PSO model \eqref{MVeq} towards the CBO model \eqref{MVCBO} as $m\to 0$; see Theorem \ref{thmzero-limit}.
+The rest of the paper is organized as follows: In Section 2 we verify the tightness of the PSO model \eqref{MVeq} through Aldous criteria, which allows us to obtain the zero-inertia limit from the PSO model \eqref{MVeq} towards the CBO model \eqref{MVCBO} as $m\to 0^+$; see Theorem \ref{thmzero-limit}.
 Then in Section 3 we generalize the result to the PSO model with memory effects of the local best positions.
-Lastly we conclude this paper in Section 4 by reporting a few instructive numerical experiments on validating the zero-inertia limit.
+Lastly we conclude this paper in Section 4 by reporting a few instructive numerical experiments that aim to validating the zero-inertia limit.